freenas/freenas-docs/userguide/system.rst

 .. note:: The train selector does not allow downgrades.
 For example, the STABLE train cannot be selected while booted into a Nightly boot environment, or a 9.3 train cannot be selected while booted into a 9.10 boot environment.
-If you have been testing or running a more recent version and wish to go back to an earlier version, reboot and select a boot environment for that earlier version.
-You can then use this screen to see if any updates are available for that train.
+To go back to an earlier version after testing or running a more recent version, reboot and select a boot environment for that earlier version.
+This screen can then be used to check for updates that train.

 This screen also shows the URL of the official update server.
 That information can be required when using a network with outbound